In order for your work to be considered for inclusion in ScholarWorks, at least one of the following criteria must be met:

 If you are unsure whether your work meets the above requirements, the information below can help get you started in determining what rights you have to your publications.

-Normally, the copyright holder possesses the exclusive rights of reproduction, distribution, public performance, public display, and modification of the original work.
+Assigning your rights matters: Normally, the copyright holder possesses the exclusive rights of reproduction, distribution, public performance, public display, and modification of the original work.
+Unless you transfer the copyright to someone else in a signed agreement, as the author of a work you are the copyright holder.
 An author who has transferred copyright without retaining these rights must ask permission unless the use is one of the statutory exemptions in copyright law.

 In addition to impact and cost-effectiveness, other factors to consider when choosing a publisher include the publisher's copyright and archiving policies.
 A consortium of UK academic institutions has developed the Sherpa/Romeo database.You may use this database to find a summary of permissions that are typically given as part of each publisher's copyright transfer agreement.
 Use this as a baseline from which to negotiate with the publisher for greater control over your scholarship.

-Step 2: You can check if your publisher allows you to archive your article into your institutional repository.
+2. You can check if your publisher allows you to archive your article into your institutional repository.

 The pre-print is the author’s manuscript version of the publication that has been submitted to a journal for consideration for publication.
 If published in a peer-reviewed publication, the pre-print does not reflect any revisions made during the peer-review process.